 Protecting and Encouraging Growth

-We’re a volunteer organization supported by the RCMP who keeps our community, streets, homes, and our elderly safe and cared for.![]()
+We’re a volunteer organization working to keep our community, streets, homes, and our elderly safe and cared for.![]()

-The South Cowichan Community Policing Advisory Society (SCCPAS) is a not-for-profit, charitable society providing crime prevention, community safety programs and resources for the community.
+The South Cowichan Community Safety & Engagement Society (SCCS&ES) is a not-for-profit, charitable society providing community safety programs and resources for the community.

-We work in partnership with individuals, groups, agencies, and the local RCMP detachment in an effort to make the South Cowichan region a safer place to live, work, and play.
+We work in partnership with individuals, groups, and agencies to make the South Cowichan region a safer place to live, work, and play.

 In addition, we’ve helped sponsor: